OEUG99/Knowledge-Garden/pages/Study Guide___CompTIA Security +.md

 						  logseq.order-list-type:: number
 			- #### Reputational Risk
 				- **Reputational risks** occur when the negative publicity surround a security breach causes the loss of goodwill among customers, employees, suppliers, and other stakeholders.
-					- What is the most common impact in terms of
+					- What is the most common impact in terms of a security breach affecting customers, employees, and other stakeholders? #card
+						- {{cloze The risk of identity theft.}}
+			-
 			-